tedtran6/Iris-Machine-Learning-Example/README.md

 <img src = "images/graph1_examples.png" width = "900">

+As you can see in flower 1 for the first split data, the decision was able to be made only by pedal length and pedal width, eventually leading to the versicolor decision (1).
+We can verify this by looking at looking at the chart output above when outputting the first element.

+Flower 2 is also properly assigned to virginica (2) simply by pedal length, because it has such big pedal length.

 ### This is a NEW decision tree created from the classifier, fed different training data.
 <img src = "images/graph2.png" width = "400">